rubigdata/bigdata-blog-2021-Lavika5/docs/assignment4.md

 The map looks as follows:

 ![image8](image8.png)
 We can assign more artworks to locations by increasing the range for matching coordinates.
+We can do this by making the coordinates for the artwork differ less than 10.0 from the coordinates of an address so that the  artwork is assigned to that quarter.
+When we change 10.0 to 20.0 there are only 110 artworks without quarter, when we increase it to 100.0 only 5.
+When we inspect the 5 ‘oldest’ quarters for 20.0, we see that it changed compared to with 10.0:

+- Stadscentrum		1554
+- Benedenstad		1618
+- Galgenveld		1645
+- Bottendaal		1900
+- Hengstdal		1903

 However we have to be carfult as a higher value can decrease accuracy because artworks that are close to a border between quarters can be assigned to multiple quarters.
 To solve this we can assign artworks to the closest address.